Please screenshot this page and send it to info@mim-essay.com

 • Highlight Your Strengths in Your Application Essays: While the GMAT is important, it’s not the only factor Carnegie Mellon University considers.
 Highlight your work experience, academic achievements, and personal characteristics in your application to demonstrate your potential beyond the GMAT score.

-• Consider Retaking the GMAT: if you're determined to improve your score, don't hesitate to retake the exam.
+• Consider Retaking the GMAT: If you’re determined to improve your score, don’t hesitate to retake the exam.
 You can also consider hiring a tutor or enrolling in a Tepper MBA GMAT prep course to help you improve your score.
 Remember, preparation is key to achieving success.

 • Showcase Your Quantitative Skills: Carnegie Mellon University MBA is known for its rigorous curriculum, so highlighting your quantitative abilities can work in your favour.
 Whether it's through academic achievements or professional experience, show Carnegie Mellon University that you're ready to tackle its challenging coursework.